A home equity loan is a second-lien loan that lets a homeowner borrow a lump sum against built-up home equity.

 The term becomes practical when the borrower is comparing fixed-sum borrowing with a revolving line or with a full refinance.

-A homeowner needs a defined amount for a major expense and chooses a lump-sum second-lien loan instead of refinancing the first mortgage.
+A homeowner needs a defined amount for a major expense and wants predictable installments instead of an open-ended credit line.
+The homeowner keeps the existing first mortgage and adds a separate lump-sum second-lien loan.
 That is a home equity loan.

 Home equity loan differs from Home Equity Line of Credit (HELOC) because a home equity loan is usually advanced as a lump sum, while a HELOC is structured as a revolving line.